vedderb/vesc_pkg/logui/README.md

 ### Save Config

 Save the log settings.
 If "Start logging at boot" is checked a log will be started automatically every boot with the settings above.

+## Other Log Data

+If you want to log different fields it is quite straight forward to customize the log script.
+After installing this package you can go to VESC Dev Tools -> Lisp and click the Read Existing-button.
+Then you can edit the loglist in the beginning and upload the edited script using the upload-button.